ashley-d-lu/Android-Game/README.md

 design patterns, and packaging to make the code clean and extensible.

-This project uses Clean Architecture + MVP (Model, View, Presenter) approach to packaging.
+This project uses the Clean Architecture + MVP (Model, View, Presenter) approach to packaging.

 Design patterns used in this project include